Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Abstract

 \section{Abstract}

-We present a novel model predictive control (MPC) scheme with relaxed stability criteria, based on the idea of generalized discrete-time control Lyapunov functions.
-Most notably, this scheme allows for implementing a flexible number of control inputs in each iteration, while guaranteeing recursive feasibility and stability.
-The advantages of our flexible-step implementation are demonstrated on nonholonomic systems, where the one-step standard implementation may suffer from lack of asymptotic convergence.
+We present a novel nonlinear model predictive control (MPC) scheme with relaxed stability criteria, based on the idea of generalized discrete-time control Lyapunov functions.
+These functions need to satisfy an average descent over a finite window of time, rather than a descent at every time step.
+One feature of this scheme is that it allows for implementing a flexible number of control inputs in each iteration, in a computationally attractive manner, while guaranteeing recursive feasibility and stability.
+The benefits of our flexible-step implementation are also demonstrated in an application to nonholonomic systems, where the one-step standard implementation may suffer from lack of asymptotic convergence.